cjmet/AhMediaPlayer/README.md

 - [x] Wire up a Button with Command and Command Parameters
 - [x] Play as song from a static Playlist
 - [x] Play more than one song from a static Playlist
+- [x] Work on the Song UI Layout
-- [ ] Work on the UI Layout
+- [ ] Work on Playlist UI

 * ### Common Library
-- [ ] CommonLibrary Project so that program logic can be shared, then wire up individual wrappers in a project as needed.
+- [x] CommonLibrary Project so that program logic can be shared, then wire up individual wrappers in a project as needed.
+- [ ] Logging
 - [x] Search for MP3 files, with a Background Task.
   - [x] Initial Test Background Async Task
   - [x] Improved Background Task
   - [x] Add Callback Ability to the Background Task
   - [x] Integrate FileFind, Callback, EF Core, and Maui
   - [x] Read and use Meta Data from MP3 files
-- [ ] Extract ScanForMedia() into /CommonLibrary/CommonProgramLogic.cs
+- [x] Extract ScanForMedia() into /CommonLibrary/CommonProgramLogic.cs
 - [ ] Work on general logic around the DB and App
-  - [ ] Id each song by filename to eliminate dupclicates.
+  - [x] Id each song by filename to eliminate duplicates.
     - [ ] Uniquely ID each song to eliminate duplicates, including duplicate filenames
 - [ ] Add Automatic Playlists based on Meta Data
 - [ ] Generic Lockable Class.
 Locked<T>.